 Alt 1: Method Type 2 retains subcarrier orthogonality (i.e. CP copied from the end of an OFDM symbol)

-Alt 1-1: The first OOK chip and the last OOK chip in an OFDM symbol are the same
+Alt 1-1: The first OOK chip(s) and the last OOK chip(s) in an OFDM symbol are the same

-Alt 1-2: Ensure the transition edge of a line-code codeword occurs at the CP boundary

-Other potential methods are not precluded
+Alt 1-2: Ensure a transition edge occurs at the start/end of the CP, and no transition edge occurs during the CPOther potential methods are not precluded

 Alt 2: Method Type 2 does not retain subcarrier orthogonality

 E.g., CP is copied from the beginning of an OFDM symbol

+E.g., split CP insertion among the chips of an OFDM symbol

-Evaluations are encouraged to be performed for a small value of M, e.g. M = 4 and a large value of M, e.g. M = 24.
+Evaluations and discussions are encouraged to be performed for a small value of M, e.g. M = 4 and a large value of M, e.g. M = 24.